NHS England Consultation on Homeopathic Medicines

 UPDATE (6th November): The BHA launches a legal process seeking a Judicial Review of the NHS England consultation

 UPDATE (29th November): The BHA crowd-funding campaign reaches its target!
 Additional funds will go towards work being done to defend and clarify the case with the court.

 UPDATE (30th November): NHS England decides that homeopathic, herbal, and other complementary medicines should not be prescribed.
 The BHA are still going ahead with their legal challenge, calling for a judicial review of the NHS England consultation.
-You can still help by signing our parliamentary petition, and by raising awareness of this issue.

 Threat to Animal Homeopathic Treatments by the RCVS